calvbore/circom-workspace/README.md

 `yarn compile <CIRCUIT_NAME>` to compile circuit, generate zkey (deterministic), generate solidity verifier contract, generate a proof for the `input.json` input, and verify the proof.

 `yarn verify <CIRCUIT_NAME> <OPTIONAL-INPUT.json>` to verify the proof, with optional alternative input json.

+`yarn fab <CIRCUIT_NAME> <OVERWRITE_EXISTING>` to generate a new circuit template, with option to overwrite circuit with existing name.